3 Silent Confidence Killers (and How to Fix Them)

 - Why don’t I look as confident as she does?

-When you constantly compare yourself to others, you train your mind to focus on what you believe you’re lacking instead of recognizing your strengths.
-Over time, this creates a habit of self-criticism that slowly chips away at your self-worth.
+When you constantly compare yourself to others, you train your mind to focus on what you think you’re missing instead of recognizing your own strengths.

 How to Fix It